amrkv526/TeamWave/README.md

 # Page Design
 This repository contains the frontend code for the TeamWave Landing Page, focusing exclusively on the user interface and design.
 The landing page is intentionally designed to be simple yet modern, sleek, and playful, ensuring it stands out and engages visitors.
-It provides a glimpse into the TeamWave experience with interactive sections highlighting our features, pricing plans, and a fun newsletter sign-up form.
+It provides a glimpse into the TeamWave experience with interactive sections highlighting features, pricing plans, and a newsletter sign-up form.

 # Technologies Used
 - HTML: The structure and content of the page.